 Another implementation can also choose to combine the MDSC and the P-PNC functions together.

-Please note that in current service provider’s network deployments, at the North Bound of the MDSC, instead of a CNC, typically there is an OSS/Orchestration layer.
+Please note that in the current service provider’s network deployments, at the North Bound of the MDSC, instead of a CNC, typically there is an OSS/Orchestration layer.
 In this case, the MDSC would implement only the Network Orchestration functions, as in [RFC8309] and described in point 2 above.
 In this case, the MDSC is dealing with the network services requests received from the OSS/Orchestration layer.

 [Editors’note:] Check for a better term to define the network services.
 It may be worthwhile defining what are the customer and network services.

-The OSS/Orchestration layer is a key part of the architecture framework for a service provider:
+The OSS/Orchestration layer is a vital part of the architecture framework for a service provider:

-to abstract (through MDSC and PNCs) the underlying transport network complexity to the Business Systems Support layer
+to abstract (through MDSC and PNCs) the underlying transport network complexity to the Business Systems Support layer;

-to coordinate NFV, Transport (e.g. IP, Optical and Microwave networks), Fixed Acess, Core and Radio domains enabling full automation of end-to-end services to the end customers.
+to coordinate NFV, Transport (e.g. IP, Optical and Microwave networks), Fixed Acess, Core and Radio domains enabling full automation of end-to-end services to the end customers;

-to enable catalogue-driven service provisioning from external applications (e.g. Customer Portal for Enterprise Business services) orchestrating the design and lifecycle management of these end-to-end transport connectivity services, consuming IP and/or Optical transport connectivity services upon request.
+to enable catalogue-driven service provisioning from external applications (e.g. Customer Portal for Enterprise Business services), orchestrating the design and lifecycle management of these end-to-end transport connectivity services, consuming IP and/or Optical transport connectivity services upon request.

-The functionality of the OSS/Orchestration layer as well as the interface toward the MDSC are usually operator-specific and outside the scope of this draft.
-This document assumes that the OSS/Orchestrator requests MDSC to set up L2VPN/L3VPN services through mechanisms which are outside the scope of the draft.
+The functionality of the OSS/Orchestration layer and the interface toward the MDSC are usually operator-specific and outside the scope of this draft.
+For example, this document assumes that the OSS/Orchestrator requests MDSC to set up L2VPN/L3VPN services through mechanisms that are outside the scope of this document.

-There are two main cases when MDSC coordination of underlying PNCs in POI context is initiated:
+There are two prominent cases when MDSC coordination of underlying PNCs for POI networking is initiated:

-Initiated by a request from the OSS/Orchestration layer to setup L2VPN/L3VPN services that requires multi-layer/multi-domain coordination.
+Initiated by a request from the OSS/Orchestration layer to setup L2VPN/L3VPN services that requires multi-layer/multi-domain coordination;

 Initiated by the MDSC itself to perform multi-layer/multi-domain optimizations and/or maintenance works, beyond discovery (e.g. rerouting LSPs with their associated services when putting a resource, like a fibre, in maintenance mode during a maintenance window).
 Different to service fulfillment, the workflows then are not related at all to a service provisioning request being received from the OSS/Orchestration layer.

-Above two MDSC workflow cases are in the scope of this draft.
+The two aforemetioned MDSC workflow cases are in the scope of this draft.
 The workflow initiation is transparent at the MPI.

 L2/L3VPN Service Request in North Bound of MDSC